 - Opioids caused significantly more medication-related adverse symptoms than non-opioid medications.

-– Study results did not support initiation of opioid therapy for moderate to severe chronic back pain or hip or knee osteoarthritis pain.
+- Study results did not support the initiation of opioid therapy for moderate to severe chronic back pain or hip or knee osteoarthritis pain.

 The Journal of Back and Musculoskeletal Rehabilitation, in their March 6, 2018 issue, published “The Role of the Descending Inhibitory Pain Mechanism in Musculoskeletal Pain Following High-Velocity, Low Amplitude Thrust Manipulation: A Review of the Literature.”
 This review explored the effect of inhibiting the musculoskeletal pain mechanism following spinal adjustments, as well as identified the pain-relieving importance of this technique within clinical Chiropractic practice.
-Pain reduction following spinal adjustments are primarily attributed to activating the brain’s pain control system.
-This adds to the evidence explaining how spinal adjusting can influence physiology, since the brain controls whole-body homeostasis and the autonomic nervous system.
+Pain reduction following spinal adjustments is primarily attributed to activating the brain’s pain control system.
+This adds to the evidence explaining how spinal adjusting can influence physiology since the brain controls whole-body homeostasis and the autonomic nervous system.

 Can We Turn Back Time?

 Imagine if we could have our spines look, feel and function more like they did when we were younger.
-This transformation would have a significant positive impact our health and well-being.
+This transformation would have a significant positive impact on our health and well-being.
 Our Neurology, Physiology and even our Psychology could be improved.
 Spinal Correction is a permanent “Power Pose”.
-Not to downplay the improvement spinal correction can have on so many chronic health conditions, it’s not unusual for someone to say they not only look younger but they feel younger after Chiropractic treatment.
+Not to downplay the improvement spinal correction can have on so many chronic health conditions, it’s not unusual for someone to say they not only look younger but feel younger after Chiropractic treatment.
 Chiropractic patients are successfully turning back their own aging clocks.